About Dr. Parks

 I work as both an individual and couples therapist, providing online therapy to people struggling with a variety of different issues.
 I’ve worked in a broad range of clinical settings in Spain and the United States, including Seattle Children’s Hospital’s Inpatient Psychiatric Unit, the Universidad Autónoma de Madrid’s Student Counseling Center and the Usera Public Mental Health Center in Madrid.
 I’ve had the opportunity to work with a variety of different patient populations and pathologies, both in English and Spanish.
-While my area of clinical expertise is in the field of body image and eating disorders, I’m also interested in the treatment of anxiety and mood disorders, difficulties associated with cultural adaptation, as well as working with university students and young adults.
+While my area of clinical expertise is in the field of body image and eating disorders, I also treat anxiety and mood disorders, difficulties associated with cultural adaptation, as well as working with university students and young adults.

-My personal experience of living, working and studying in Madrid for the past 7 years, along with my recent relocation to Amsterdam, has shown me firsthand the difficulties associated with adapting to life in a new culture, and carrying out day-to-day life in an unfamiliar language.
+My personal experience of living, working and studying in Europe for the past eight years has shown me firsthand the difficulties associated with adapting to life in a new culture, and carrying out day-to-day life in an unfamiliar language.
 However, it has also helped me to become aware of the tools and techniques that can help individuals to thrive in these circumstances.
 Combined with my professional experience in the field of psychology, this places me in a unique position to be able to attend to the psychological needs of those individuals living outside of their home country.

 You can check out my experience on LinkedIn or read through my CV below (updated May 2017):